Murine Anti-mCD20 mAb

 Key features of Anti-mCD20-mIgG2a InvivoFit™:

-Anti-mCD20-mIgG2a InvivoFit™ is produced in Chinese hamster ovary (CHO) cells, purified by affinity chromatography with protein A, and provided in an InvivoFit™ grade, a high-quality standard specifically adapted to in vivo studies.
-The specific binding of this mAb to mCD20 has been confirmed by FACS (see Figure).
+Anti-mCD20-mIgG2a InvivoFit™ is produced in Chinese hamster ovary (CHO) cells and purified by affinity chromatography with protein A. The specific binding of this mAb to cell surface mCD20 and its in vivo depleting function have been confirmed (see Figures).

 References: